Emergence of Fermi-liquid and BCS physics in overdoped cuprates: Experiments on overdoped cuprates

-While the Fermi surface geometry agrees very well with LDA \cite{singh_electronic_1992}, a bandwidth renormalization of a factor of 3 is required to match the cyclotron mass with that calculated from LDA.
-This is similar to the mass renormalizations found in in Sr$_2$RuO$_4$ \cite{bergemann_quasi-two-dimensional_2003}.
-The same bandwidth renormalization is found over hundreds of meV by ARPES \cite{peets_tl2ba2cuo6_2007}.
-As pointed out by \citet{rourke_detailed_2010}, this demonstrates that the quasiparticle mass renormalization arises predominantly through eV-scale electron-electron interactions, and not from interactions with a low-energy boson.
-Moreover, interpreting the temperature dependence of the QO amplitude as an effective mass assumes that corrections from an energy-dependent self-energy are small \cite{shoenberg_magnetic_1984}.
-The absence of any deviation from the standard LK form in Tl2201 implies that there are no strongly energy-dependent renormalizations (as there would be in the marginal Fermi liquid \cite{shekhter_thermodynamic_2017}), even with a \Tc as high as 26 K.
+Although the Fermi-surface geometry agrees very well with LDA (ref. \cite{singh_electronic_1992}), a bandwidth renormalization of a factor of three is required to match the cyclotron mass with that calculated from LDA.
+This is similar to the mass renormalizations found in Sr$_2$RuO$_4$ (ref. \cite{bergemann_quasi-two-dimensional_2003}).
+The same bandwidth renormalization is found over hundreds of meV by ARPES \cite{peets_tl2ba2cuo6_2007}, which demonstrates that the quasiparticle mass renormalization arises predominantly through eV-scale electron--electron interactions, and not from interactions with a low-energy boson \cite{rourke_detailed_2010}.
+Moreover, interpreting the temperature dependence of the amplitude of quantum oscillations in terms of only an effective mass assumes that corrections from an energy-dependent self-energy are small \cite{shoenberg_magnetic_1984}.
+The absence of any deviation from the standard Lifshitz--Kosevich form in Tl2201 implies that there are no strongly energy-dependent renormalizations (as there would be in the marginal Fermi liquid \cite{shekhter_thermodynamic_2017}), even with a \Tc as high as 26 K.